Hi there, my name is Junbin Guo, but I prefer to go by Ben. I am a senior at San Marino

 Astronomy, Codebusters, and Detector Building.
 In addition to these events,

-I am preparing to compete in the USNCO, or the U.S. National Chemistry Olympiad.
+I have competed in the USNCO, or the U.S. National Chemistry Olympiad.

 I am an organizer of TitanHacks.
 At my school,